delvedor/Tyval/README.md

 - [ ] Implement tyval().isArray()
 - [ ] Implement max/min for array.length
 - [ ] New string validation functions
+- [ ] Rewrite API for improve performances

 ## Contributing
 If you feel you can help in any way, be it with examples, extra testing, or new features please open a pull request or open an issue.